Related to bullying are themes like coming of age, loneliness, isolation, and fear.

 As ‘The Tree Hugger‘ story progresses we see that Debbie knows full well that what is going on with Shalmalah is wrong.

 She feels guilty, yet she is afraid to stand up for her because knows she will be bullied as well.

 This fear leads to feelings of shame at not being able to defend Shalmalah.

-This theme of fear runs throughout, and each of the characters experience it, albeit in different ways.
+This theme of fear runs throughout, and each of the characters experiences it, albeit in different ways.

-Debbie fears having to cope with loneliness and isolation like Shalmalah and she also fears the physical pain that the bullies might inflict on her.
+Debbie fears to have to cope with loneliness and isolation like Shalmalah and she also fears the physical pain that the bullies might inflict on her.